jth-/react-playground/README.md

 For each of the additional step, follow the same pattern of checking out the next, appropriate branch.

 ## Steps
-* 1. *Just the Basics* An introduction to the concept of React components and how to get a basic component rendered on a page.
+* 1. **Just the Basics** An introduction to the concept of React components (and JSX) and how to get a basic component rendered on a page.
-* 2. *Props and State* Learning the idea of data and updating the UI with new data.
+* 2. **Props and State** Learning the idea of data and updating the UI with new data.
-* 3. *Multiple Components* How do multiple components interact with each other without implementing a state-management framework?
+* 3. **Multiple Components** How do multiple components interact with each other without implementing a state-management framework?
-* 4. *Test - Building a color picker* Using what we've learned so far, let's build a simple color picker using React components
+* 4. **Test - Building a color picker** Using what we've learned so far, let's build a simple color picker using React components